cmc-aau/hpc-docs/docs/access.md

 [SSH public key authentication](https://www.ssh.com/academy/ssh/public-key-authentication) offers a more secure way to connect to a server, and is also more convenient, since you don't have to type in your password every single time you log in or transfer a file.
 An SSH private key is essentially just a very long password that is used to authenticate with a server holding the cryptographically linked public key for your user (think of it as the lock for the private key).
 Any SSH client that you choose to use will use a standalone SSH program on your computer under the hood, so this applies to all of them.

 #### Generating SSH Key Pairs
 This must be done locally for security reasons, so that the private key never leaves your computer.
-If you use a password manager ([no if, right?](https://bitwarden.com/password-strength/#why-does-password-strength-matter)) like 1Password or bitwarden you can usually both generate and safely store and access SSH keys directly from the vault.
+If you use a password manager (please do) like 1Password or bitwarden you can usually both generate and safely store and use SSH keys directly from the vault without it lying around in a file.
+It's important that the key is not generated using the default (usually) RSA type algorithm, because it's outdated and can be brute-forced easily with modern hardware, use the “ed25519” algorithm instead.

 ##### On Linux or macOS:
 1. Open your terminal.